 Dr.

-Joel Goldfield, LARC Co-Director and Associate
+Joel Goldfield, LARC founding director, Associate Professor, Dept. of

-Professor, Dept. of Modern Languages and Literatures
+Modern Languages and Literatures (DMLL)

-The Language Resource Center or “LARC”
+The Language Resource Center or “LARC” is located on the

-World-Wide Web browsers to enrich the language learning or teaching experience.
+resources to enrich the language learning or teaching experience.

-The LARC is used both by reservation as a classroom
+The LARC is used both by reservation as a classroom extension

 for orientations and special technology-assisted lessons